Ajarmar/Autosplitters/AzureStrikerGunvolt/README.md

 ## INSTRUCTIONS

 Remember to switch to the "Game Time" comparison in LiveSplit in order to remove load times.
+(Right click LiveSplit -> Compare Against -> Game Time)